Economic Impact Report

 THE ECONOMIC IMPACT OF MORGAN

-Morgan is a major economic engine for the city and state annually producing $1 billion in statewide economic impact, supporting 6,500 jobs and generating $47 million in state tax revenues.
-About 60 percent of that economic and employment impact occurs in Baltimore.
+Morgan is a major economic engine for the city and state annually producing $1.1 billion in statewide economic impact, supporting more than 6,900 jobs and generating over $53 million in state tax revenues.
+About 60 percent of that economic and employment impact occurs in Baltimore City.

 THE SOCIAL & COMMUNITY IMPACT

 Morgan State University is Maryland’s Preeminent Public Urban Research University and a Carnegie classified R2 doctoral university designated for high research activity.
-For more than 150 years, Morgan has provided affordable, high-quality education to students, producing wide-ranging outcomes, including workforce ready graduates and high-caliber research, that enriches the state and serving as an anchor in Northeast Baltimore.
-Morgan has made monumental impact on the economy, community, and society in a number of ways that will provide beneficial for years to come.
+For more than 150 years, Morgan has provided affordable, high-quality education to students, producing wide-ranging outcomes, including workforce ready graduates and high-caliber research, that enriches the community of Baltimore and state of Maryland.
+An anchor in Northeast Baltimore, Morgan has made monumental impact on the economy, community, and society in a number of ways that will prove beneficial for years to come.

 INNOVATION AT MORGAN

-Morgan fosters a robust culture of innovation through an initiative called Innovation Works (I-Works), led by the Office of Technology Transfer.
-The I-Works programs support faculty, staff, students, and the community's intellectual pursuits to create new innovations and technologies.
+Morgan continues to foster a robust culture of innovation through an initiative called Innovation Works (I-Works), led by the Office of Technology Transfer (OTT).
+The I-Works programs support faculty, staff, and students’ intellectual pursuits to create new innovations and technologies.
 Over 60 I-GAP grants have been awarded to faculty and staff to bridge the gap between the laboratory and the marketplace.